ibm-cloud-docs/vmwaresolutions/services/htcc_considerations.md

 The HyTrust CloudControl service enforces and controls compliance against security standards, which includes role-based access control (RBAC), approval, and auditing.
 When the service is combined with HyTrust DataControl, the service ensures that virtual machines and workload data don't leave a particular region, cluster, or ESXi server within the {{site.data.keyword.cloud}} data center.
 {: shortdesc}

-## Technical specifications for HyTrust CloudControl
-{: #htcc_considerations-specs}

 The following versions of the HyTrust CloudControl service are installed, based on the NSX networking solution type of your instance:
 * 5.6 for vCenter Server with NSX-V
 * 6.1 for vCenter Server with NSX-T

+## Technical specifications for HyTrust CloudControl
+{: #htcc_considerations-specs}

+For vCenter Server with NSX-T instances, HyTrust CloudControl v6.1 is configured with connections to the following  components:
+* Microsoft Active Directory
+* VMware vCenter Server
+* VMware NSX-T

+Sample users and groups are configured in Active Directory and are displayed on the service details page.
+If you delete HyTrust CloudControl, the sample users are  deleted from Active Directory too.
+To implement vCenter Server single sign-on and trust manifests, more customization is required.

 The following components are ordered and included in the HyTrust CloudControl service: